Hardin | White |

 a most thorough job in doing so." -- Carl (Jim) Roache, 3 Jan

-My Hardin branch, first found in Brunswick County, Virginia, drifted through North Carolina.
-Some settled in Pendleton District, South Carolina and their children settled on the Georgia-Alabama line in Cherokee County, Alabama, and in Floyd County, Georgia in the late 1830s, just after the Cherokees were expelled.
-The White family ancestors lived in the same area after arriving in Paulding County, Georgia from Pendleton District, South Carolina.
+My Hardin branch -- first found in Brunswick County, Virginia -- drifted through North Carolina.
+Gabriel the younger settled in Pendleton District, South Carolina and a set of his grandchildren through Aaron Hardin settled on the Georgia-Alabama line in Cherokee County, Alabama, and in Floyd County, Georgia in the late 1830s, just after the Cherokees were expelled.
+My mother's White family ancestors went to Hokes Bluff, Alabama from Paulding County, Georgia after arriving from Pendleton District, South Carolina.
 The Lanes were from Piedmont, Alabama.
-The family of Hardins living astraddle the state line was given the shortcut name "Plumnelly Hardins" by HFA founder Oran Hardin, because they were said to be "plum out of Alabama and nea'ly out of Georgia," in the old-fashioned manner of speaking.
+The family of Hardins living astraddle the state line was given the shortcut name "Plumnelly Hardins" by Hardin Family Association founder Oran Hardin, because they were said to be "plum out of Alabama and nea'ly out of Georgia," in the old-fashioned manner of speaking.
 Oran Hardin called himself a Plumnelly, though his family came not to Cherokee County but to Marshall County, Alabama -- near the Tennessee River -- by way of Tennessee.
 The pertinent DNA of Oran Hardin and of the Plumnellies is identical.
 (See the light green group at hhhdna.com for DNA testing results.)

 AlGenWeb site, Cherokee County, Alabama